SoftSec-KAIST/Fuzzle/README.md

 $ ./scripts/save_results.sh <FUZZ_OUT> <FILE_PATH> Algorithm 24 paper
 ```
 each fuzzer's performance after 24 hours across different maze generation
-algorithms will be displayed on screen.
+algorithms will be displayed on the screen.

 - `<PARAM>`: one of four parameters of Fuzzle (`Algorithm`, `Size`, `Cycle`, `Generator`)
 - `<DURATION>`: length of fuzzing campaign in hours